V-Valkiriya/Food_Delivery/README.md

 # Food_Delivery
-A site for the completion of ready-made diet.
+A site for ordering a ready-made diet.

 Used native JavaScript.
 Contains elements such as: contact forms, sliders, calculator, timer, API cards.